Free number puzzles for the numbers 1 to 10. Perfect for preschool aged children who are just beginning to count objects and recognize numbers.

 Looking for more number activities?

-If you’re looking for more number activities for preschool and kindergarten age children, take a look in my store!
+If you’re looking for more number activities for preschool and kindergarten age children, take a look in the Math, Kids and Chaos online store

 There you’ll find more puzzles and math resources for young children (with varying themes – butterflies, Christmas, Valentine’s Day…)